wiris/html-integrations/docs/adr/001-Generate--RFC-compliant--UUIDs--Telemetry.md

 ## Status

-PROPOSED
+ACCEPTED

 ## Summary

 *When sending Telemetry data*
 *a session & user uuids are used.*
 *We need to generate RFC consistent uuids.*
 *Using a thid-party library*